IWAE-TIME/alpsim.github.io/content/govern/onboard.md

 - Primary Platform: We work primarily via GitHub, where you can collaborate with the ALPS team and other contributors from around the world.
 - Co-Authorship: With serious commitment to Level 2 or higher, you will have the opportunity to be a co-author on our next release paper.
-- Learning Opportunities: Gain hands-on experience with Monte Carlo simulations, software development, and scientific research.
+- Learning Opportunities: Gain hands-on experience with Monte Carlo simulations (or other methods in ALPS), software development, and scientific research.

 ## Why Join ALPS?